-HIST 547 ORAL HISTORIES/HISTORICAL METHODOLOGIES - 3 semester hours
+HIST 547 ORAL HISTORY - 3 semester hours

-An intensive theoretical and practical study of historical research methodologies, and particularly of oral history.
-Students will earn when and how to use different methodologies, and they will gain practical experiences in the field of oral history.
+An intensive theoretical and practical study of oral history research methodologies.
+Students will gain practical experiences in the field of oral history.

 HIST 551 INDEPENDENT STUDY IN AMERICAN HISTORY - 3 semester hours

 This course allows graduate students to pursue specialized topics of research and historical training in American History under the supervision of one of the History Department graduate faculty.
 Students will meet with their instructor on a mutually agreed upon schedule, and will be expected to do a substantial amount of reading, research, and writing.